Logo

 Terry Morris

-Dr. Terry Morris has been with the Attachment Healing Center for for a number of years as both a therapist and as part of the management team.
+Dr. Terry Morris has been with the Attachment Healing Center for a number of years as both a therapist and as part of the management team.
 He has dedicated most of his career to working with children and their families.
-He was an award winning inner-city teacher in Chicago and Dallas for 16 years before attaining his counseling degree from the University of New Mexico.
+He was an award-winning inner-city teacher in Chicago and Dallas for 16 years before attaining his counseling degree from the University of New Mexico.
 He believes that through love, positive interactions, and looking for the good in each other, the world can be a better place for us and our children.
 Morris earned his PhD in May of 2017 in teacher education at the University of New Mexico and is interested in helping new teachers form close, positive relationships with their students and families.
 He spends part of his time presenting workshops to teacher groups on the importance of teachers in the lives of children.

 ADMINISTRATIVE TEAM